 The boxes are unpacked and the furniture is in place, but the move isn't truly over until your team feels at home.
 This final phase is all about fine-tuning your new space to ensure it functions as well in reality as it did on paper.
 It’s your chance to smooth out any wrinkles, listen to your team, and make the small adjustments that turn a new building into a productive and welcoming home base.
 By focusing on testing, observation, and feedback, you can make sure the new office supports your company culture and workflow from day one.

-Test All Your Systems
+Test All Systems and Technology

 Before your team fully settles in, it’s time for a comprehensive tech check-up.
 Go beyond just making sure the Wi-Fi works.
 Test everything from the printers to the security keypads.
 In a hybrid environment, your audio/video equipment is especially critical.
 Run a few test calls in your new meeting rooms to check for clear audio and video, ensuring your remote and in-office teams can collaborate effectively.
 A smooth tech experience is non-negotiable, and catching any glitches now will prevent major headaches down the line.